emmercm/www/src/blog/investigating-locks-in-mysql.md

 A small amount of deadlocks usually isn't dangerous, and they might be somewhat expected in high-volume databases.
 Applications should be written to retry transactions that were rolled back due to a deadlock.

-_Deadlocks become dangerous when they happen so frequently that certain transactions can't execute at all._
+**Deadlocks become dangerous when they happen so frequently that certain transactions can't execute at all.**

 See this MySQL documentation page on [minimizing and handling deadlocks](https://dev.mysql.com/doc/refman/8.0/en/innodb-deadlocks-handling.html).

 ## Metadata locks

-Metadata locks are primarily used to enqueue metadata changes (schema changes, schema renames, etc.) after active transactions complete.
+Metadata locks are primarily used to enqueue metadata changes (schema changes, object renames, etc.) after active transactions complete.

 From the MySQL documentation on [metadata locking](https://dev.mysql.com/doc/refman/8.0/en/metadata-locking.html):